 In some cases there may be instances of negligence, from the construction company or even the airport, that may have contributed to the injury and may be legally relevant in obtaining additional compensation for injuries or wrongful death.Lawyers For Construction Workers Injured While Working At Airports:

-A construction accident at an airport entails different areas of the law and different entities than your average work injury lawsuit.
+A construction accident at an airport entails different areas of the law and different entities than your average workers compensation lawsuit.
 Rosenfeld Injury Lawyer is proud to have represented skilled trades people injured while working at airports such as Chicago’s O’Hare or Midway.
 As a law firm committed to your success, we only charge a legal fee when there is a recovery for you.
 Call us anytime to discuss your airport construction accident case.

 For additional information about construction accidents at airports: